Canadian Championship

-The Canadian Championship (Championnat canadien) is an annual soccer tournament contested by Canadian professional teams.
+The Canadian Championship (Championnat canadien) is an annual soccer tournament contested by Canadian professional and semi-pro men's teams.
 The winner is awarded the Voyageurs Cup and a berth in the CONCACAF Champions Cup.
-It is contested by Major League Soccer sides Toronto FC, Vancouver Whitecaps FC, and CF Montréal, eight Canadian Premier League sides, and the champions of League1 Ontario, League1 British Columbia, Ligue1 Québec, and League1 Alberta.
+It is contested by eight Canadian Premier League sides, three Major League Soccer sides, and the four champions of the Alberta Premier League, British Columbia Premier League, Ontario Premier League, and Ligue1 Québec.

 The tournament is organized by the Canadian Soccer Association and has been broadcast on OneSoccer since 2019 with some matches simulcast on TSN.
+In 2026, the W Canadian Championship was introduced for women's teams.

 History

+Background

 The Canadian Championship is a domestic cup competition organized by the Canadian Soccer Association.
 The championship determines one of Canada's entries in the annual CONCACAF Champions Cup.
 Until the creation of the Canadian Premier League in 2019, all fully professional Canadian soccer teams played in United States–based leagues.
 Prior to the creation of the official competition in 2008, there was no domestic competition to determine the best Canadian professional team (as Canada Soccer's Challenge Trophy only crowned the best amateur team).
 Though a notable attempt was conducted by the Canadian Soccer League through the Open Canada Cup, which ultimately managed to attract professional and amateur clubs from British Columbia, Ontario, and Quebec.
 The tournament was dissolved in 2008 after the creation of the Canadian Championship.

 An unofficial Canadian Champion determined in the same manner as 2008–2010, a home-and-away series with the games taken from USL First Division (USL-1) regular season league games, was awarded by the Canadian national teams' supporters group, The Voyageurs.
 This unofficial Canadian Championship became less legitimate when Toronto was awarded a Major League Soccer (MLS) franchise to start play in 2007 in the USSF Division 1 MLS league above the USSF Division 2 USL-1 league.
 Toronto's USL-1 team self relegated, while the other two Canadian professional soccer teams did not play meaningful games against the new MLS team in 2007.